jonathan-anziani/jonathan-anziani.github.io/_posts/2025-06-25-force-controlled-massage-therapy.md

 {% include gallery id="gallery2" class="full" %}

 I was primarily responsible for the load analysis of the structure and the power transmission design.
 For the load analysis, I modeled the yeilding and buckling failure criterion using a spreadsheet to easily tabulate and communicate the calculations to teammates and project mentors.
 For the power transmission, I calculated the stepper motor torque and speed requirements needed to replicate the motion and force measured from a massage clinician.
 With these specifications, I chose sufficient stepper motors for the linear stage and scissor lift and desgned a mounting part to integrate the motors into the rest of the system while preventing a structural collapse when reaching holding torque.
-A sample of these calculations are shown below
+A sample of these calculations are shown below.

 {% include gallery id="gallery3" class="full" %}

-More detailed design and testing for this device can be read here.